life-points/website/content/posts/2018-01-04-natural-products-you-can-feel-good-about.md

 **Medicine:** I really try to avoid medicine.
 When I start to feel a cold coming on I drink [Ginger Tea](http://shop.equalexchange.coop/organic-tea-ginger.html), with [Apple Cider Vinegar](https://www.amazon.com/Bragg-Organic-Apple-Cider-Vinegar/dp/B001I7MVG0), [Oil of Oregano](https://www.amazon.com/Oregano-Oil-30ml-Certified-Organic/dp/B008RBPYXM), [Raw Honey](https://www.amazon.com/Trader-Joes-Organic-Honey-Ounce/dp/B0090REQAY) and [Cayenne Pepper](https://www.amazon.com/Simply-Organic-Certified-2-89-Ounce-Container/dp/B0019I2FP0) and that normally does the trick.

+I also am part of** thrive market**.
+They deliver the world's best healthy food and natural products at whole sale prices .
+I always discover new healthy products on there and if you use this link, you receive 25% off  [ http://thrv.me/bhw3a6](< http://thrv.me/bhw3a6>)

 There are still so many natural products I am still on a journey to discover, but I hope these helped!!
 Let me know if you discover any good natural products too!

 The information in this blog has not been evaluated by the FDA and is not intended to diagnose, treat, prevent, or cure any disease.